Introduction

 Step 1: Prepare Your Greens Foundation

 Start by thoroughly washing your chosen greens under cold running water.
 Pat them completely dry using a salad spinner or clean kitchen towels.
 Tear larger leaves into bite-sized pieces, ensuring each piece is roughly uniform for even flavor distribution.
-This foundational step determines the texture and freshness of your entire salad.
+This foundational step determines the texture & freshness of your entire salad.

 Step 2: Create Your Protein Base